 Towson University, founded in 1866 as the Maryland State Normal School, offers nationally recognized undergraduate and graduate programs in the liberal arts, sciences, arts, and applied professional fields.
 Towson University is more than Maryland’s largest comprehensive university, it is an institution that prepares a qualified workforce and produces innovative, evidence-based research.
 As a productive, research-oriented comprehensive university, it provides students with extraordinary opportunities to work alongside faculty in addressing significant issues, while also generating new knowledge to solve real world societal problems.

 The university’s longstanding commitment to creating a multicultural campus is advanced by policies and practices that promote the recruitment and retention of diverse student, staff, and faculty bodies that reflect local, regional, national, and global diversity.
-Curricular and extracurricular programming supports the university’s commitment to diversity and inclusion.
+Curricular and extracurricular programming supports TU’s commitment to diversity and inclusion.

-As a large and complex learning community, the university offers rigorous undergraduate and graduate programs.
+As a large and complex learning community, TU offers rigorous undergraduate and graduate programs.
 The undergraduate curriculum promotes the intellectual skills essential for: